Everyone longs for a haven. But what IS a haven? And how can you create one?

 Creating a haven

-As you’re creating a haven, it’s important to keep a few basics in mind:
+As you’re creating a haven in both your life and your home, it’s important to keep a few basics in mind:

 First of all, havens are welcoming.